Duality for commutative group stacks: Dual of a commutative group stack

 \begin{remarque}\rm This description also shows that $D(G)$ is the stack of extensions of $G$ by $\gm$.
 To see this, use \emph{e.g.}~ \cite[I, 2.3.10]{LMB_Pinceaux_varietes_abeliennes}.
 In the language of \cite{LMB_Pinceaux_varietes_abeliennes}, an isomorphism $\alpha : \mu_G^*\Lc \to p_1^*\Lc\otimes p_2^*\Lc$ corresponds to a section $\sigma$ of the $\gm$-torsor $\theta_2(\Lc)$ above $G\times_S G$.
 Then the commutativity of the diagram (A) (resp.
 (B)) is equivalent to the condition I, 2.3.8 (resp.
 I, 2.3.9) of \cite{LMB_Pinceaux_varietes_abeliennes}. \end{remarque}

 \begin{thm} Let $S$ be a base scheme.
 Let $G$ be an algebraic commutative group stack which is proper, flat and finitely presented over $S$.
 Then: \begin{enumerate} \item The morphism $\omega$ is affine and of finite presentation. \item The stack $D(G)$ is algebraic and of finite presentation, with affine diagonal.
-Its fibers are proper. \item If $H^{-1}(G)=0$ (\emph{i.e.} $G$ is an algebraic space), then $D(G)$ is flat. \item If $G$ is a duabelian group, then~$D(G)$ is an abelian stack. \item If $H^{-1}(G)$ is flat, then $H^{-1}(D(G))$ is a finite group scheme.
-If moreover $H^0(G)$ is cohomologically flat (hence $H^0(G)$ is duabelian), then $H^{-1}(D(G))$ is flat. \item If $G$ is an abelian stack over~$S$, then $D(G)$ is a duabelian group. \item Assume that 2 is invertible in $S$.
-If $H^0(G)$ is duabelian and $H^{-1}(G)$ is finite and flat, then $H^0(D(G))$ is duabelian (and $H^{-1}(D(G))$ is finite and flat, by (5)). \end{enumerate} \details{Comme $D(G)$ est localement de présentation finie, la diagonale l'est aussi, donc comme elle est affine elle est automatiquement de présentation finie.} \end{thm} \begin{proof} Let us prove (1).
+Its fibers are proper. \item If $G$ is an algebraic space (\emph{i.e.} $H^{-1}(G)=0$), then $D(G)$ is flat. \end{enumerate} \details{Comme $D(G)$ est localement de présentation finie, la diagonale l'est aussi, donc comme elle est affine elle est automatiquement de présentation finie.} \end{thm} \begin{proof} Let us prove (1).
 Since $G$ is of finite presentation, by standard limit arguments we can assume that $S$ is noetherian.
 Let $U$ be an $S$-scheme and $U\to \champic(G/S)$ a morphism, corresponding to an invertible sheaf $\Lc$ on $G\times_S U$.
 By~\cite[2.1.1]{Brochard_finiteness} and \cite[Thm D]{Hall_Cohomology_and_base} the sheaf $I=\shIsom(\mu_G^*\Lc,p_1^*\Lc\otimes p_2^*\Lc)$ is an affine scheme of finite presentation over $U$.
 By the above description, we see that the fiber product $D(G)\times_{\champic(G/S)} U$ identifies with the closed subspace of $I$ defined by the conditions (A) and (B), hence it is also an affine scheme of finite presentation over $U$.